ktorn/completium-landing/docs/dapp-first/first6.md

 import DappFigure from '../DappFigure';
 import Link from '@docusaurus/Link';

+The goal is to add a *Claim* button and claim the ownership.

 ## Claim button

 **Copy** the code below and **insert** it line 17 of `~/src/App.js` to define the ClaimButton: